 Next seminars

-Based on this preprint
+Based on this paper and this preprint

 The program and the organization of this seminar is driven by a scientific committee composed of members of the different laboratories in Saclay.
 The members of the committee are currently: